Los Angeles Motorcycle Accident Lawyer

 - Legal Requirements to Ride – To operate a motorcycle in the state of California, you must possess an M1 or M2 motorcycle license, wear a safety helmet, turn on daytime headlights, and carry adequate insurance.
 The state minimum requirements are $15,000 for personal injury, $30,000 per accident, and $5,000 for property damage.

-- Lane Splitting – California is the only state that allows the practice of “splitting lanes”.
-Riding on the dotted lines between cars is perfectly legal, though the Safety Transportation Research and Education Center at UC-Berkeley says these riders are more likely to be involved in weekday and peak-time collisions, as well as sideswipe accidents and accidents where they rear-end someone.
+- Lane Splitting – California is the only state that allows the practice of “splitting lanes.”
+Riding on the dotted lines between cars is perfectly legal.
+However, the Safety Transportation Research and Education Center at UC-Berkeley says these riders are more likely to be involved in weekday and peak-time collisions, as well as sideswipe accidents.